TechSavage2/gablib/README.md

 - Feed/RSS bots
 - General post automation and scheduling
 - Bridges/federation between other social platform APIs, cross-posting
-- Analytics, insight and statistics tools
+- Analytics, insight, statistics and scraping tools
-- Integration with ML for classifying, summarizing, "AI" use detection, and so forth.
+- Integration with your own AI/ML for classifying, summarizing, "AI" use detection, and so forth.
 - General integration with ERMs, CRMs, communications etc. for businesses

 Features